ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ![Colorful trees along the Abisko river](/assets/images/IMG_9702.jpg)

-We walked all the way to [Abiskojaure](https://www.google.com/maps/place/Abiskojaure/) where the weather became really rough.
+We walked all the way to [Abiskojaure](https://www.google.com/maps/place/Abiskojaure/) where the weather was really rough.

 ![Abiskojaure](/assets/images/IMG_9710.jpg)